danielgrijalva/overworld-old/README.md

 If you use Letterboxd you probably know what this project is about.
 If not...

-**Overworld** is a place where you can share your gaming experiences, keep track of what you play, discover games, manage your backlog, show love to your favorite games, write reviews, compile lists of specific games and *Much More Stuff™*.
+**Overworld** is a place where you can share your gaming experiences, keep track of what you play, discover games, manage your backlog, show love to your favorite games, write reviews, compile lists of specific games and *More Stuff™*.

 Follow other people to discuss or discover new games, or you can be a lone wolf and use it as a personal gaming journal.